openshift/installer/Documentation/install/openstack/openstack-terraform.md

 Setting the IANA standard port `4789` can help debugging when using `tcpdump -vv -i eth0` on the worker/master nodes as encapsulated VXLAN packets will be shown.

-See the [troubleshooting][troubleshooting] document for work arounds for bugs that are being tracked.
+See the [troubleshooting][troubleshooting] document for workarounds for bugs that are being tracked.

 [conventions]: ../../conventions.md
 [generic]: ../../generic-platform.md